U.N. says Facebook has 'turned into a beast' in violence-plagued Myanmar

 "As far as the Myanmar situation is concerned, social media is Facebook, and Facebook is social media," he said.

-In an emailed statement, Facebook spokesperson Ruchika Budhraja said in part: "There is no place for hate speech or content that promotes violence on Facebook, and we work hard to keep it off our platform."
+In an email, a Facebook spokesperson, Ruchika Budhraja, said in part: "There is no place for hate speech or content that promotes violence on Facebook, and we work hard to keep it off our platform."

 Hundreds of thousands of Rohingya Muslims have fled Myanmar for Bangladesh amid a crackdown by Myanmar security forces that began last August after a string of insurgent attacks.